India’s Byju’s raises $150 million to expand globally – TechCrunch

 In India, Byju’s competes with a handful of players, including Bangalore-based Unacademy, which is aimed at students who are preparing for graduation-level courses.
 It raised $50 million last month.

-India has the largest population in the world in the age bracket of 5 to 24 years.
+India has the largest population in the world in the age bracket of five to 24 years.
 A report by KPMG and Google in 2017 estimated that the country’s online education market would grow to $1.96 billion of sales by 2021.

 Byju’s generated around $205 million in revenue in the fiscal year that ended in March.
-It plans to increase that figure to over $430 million this year.
+It plans to increase that figure to more than $430 million this year.
 Raveendran has stated that the startup intends to go public in the next two to three years.